SumZer0-git/EDAPGui/readme.md

 # ED Autopilot - Gui
-This Autopilot supports route assistance, supercruise assistance, and AFK Combat escape assistance.
+This Elite Dangerous (ED) Autopilot supports route assistance, supercruise assistance, and AFK Combat escape assistance.
 Furthermore while executing route assistance it will perform detailed system scanning (honk) when jumping into a system and optionally perform FSS scanning to determine if Earth, Water, or Ammonia type world is present.
-If enable Voice, the autopilot will inform you of the actions it is taking
+If Voice enabled, the autopilot will inform you of its actions.

+This autopilot uses Computer Vision (grabs screens and does template matching) and issues keystrokes.
+It does not perform any runtime modifications of Elite Dangerous, it is an external-ED construct (similar to us commanders)

   ```
   * See Calibration.md for details on how to calibrate EDAPGui for your system *